zhejz/carla-roach/README.md

 It also contains [trained models](#trained-models) of RL experts and IL agents.
 The supplementary videos can be found at the paper's [homepage](https://www.trace.ethz.ch/publications/2021/roach/index.html).

+## The Offline Leaderboard

+The "Leaderboard" we evaluated on is an offline version of the [CARLA Leaderboard](https://leaderboard.carla.org/).
+As further detailed in the [paper](https://arxiv.org/pdf/2108.08265.pdf), the offline Leaderboard has the following setup
+- Map and routes: train/test split following Leaderboard [public routes](https://github.com/carla-simulator/leaderboard/tree/master/data).
+- Metrics: following Leaderboard evaluation and metrics.
+- Weather: train/test split following NoCrash.
+- Background traffic: following NoCrash

+One can use the offline Leaderboard if a thorough study on the generalization ability of the method is desired.

+### Pros and Cons of the [**Online** Leaderboard](https://leaderboard.carla.org/leaderboard/):

+(+) All methods are evaluated under exactly the same condition.

+(+) No need to re-evaluate other methods.

+(-) No restriction on how the method is trained and how the training data is collected.

+### Pros and Cons of the **Offline** Leaderboard:
+(+) Strictly prescribes both the training and testing environment.

+(+) Full control and observation over the benchmark.

+(-) You will have to re-evaluate other methods, if any setup of the benchmark has changed, for example CARLA version and etc.

 ## Installation
 Please refer to [INSTALL.md](doc/INSTALL.md) for installation.
 We use AWS EC2, but you can also install and run all experiments on your computer or cluster.